presquepartout/RepData_PeerAssessment1/PA1_template.md

 median_total_steps <- median(total_day)
 ```

-* The mean total steps per day is: 9354.2295.
+* The mean total steps per day is: 9354.
 * The median total steps per day is: 1.0395 &times; 10<sup>4</sup>.

 ## Average Daily Activity

-We'd like to compute the average number of steps at each 5 minute interval and plot these averages.
+The data contains a long stream of the number of steps taken at each five-minute interval, each day.
+To compute the average number of steps at each 5-minute interval, I'm putting the data into a matrix where each row is a five-minute interval, and each column is a date.
+Then the row averages are the five-minute averages.

 ```r